-What is a Collaborative Conservation Community?Collaborative Conservation Communities - we sometimes call them Clusters - are locally led and driven groups, which consist of organizations and individuals working together on common conservation and stewardship goals.
-Clusters form and grow in response to the needs of local communities and partners.
-Clusters increase communication and resource-sharing among individuals and organizations that either are, or aspire to be, stewards of local lands and waters in a targeted geographic area.
-Clusters serve as sub-networks on a scale that allows frequent face-to-face interaction and informal conversation.
+What is a Collaborative Conservation Community?Collaborative Conservation Communities - we sometimes call them Clusters or 3C's - are locally led and driven groups, which consist of organizations and individuals working together on common conservation and stewardship goals.
+3Cs form and grow in response to the needs of local communities and partners.
+3Cs increase communication and resource-sharing among individuals and organizations that either are, or aspire to be, stewards of local lands and waters in a targeted geographic area.
+3Cs serve as sub-networks on a scale that allows frequent face-to-face interaction and informal conversation.

 What do Collaborative Conservation Communities do?

-Clusters have two main areas of focus: 1) on the ground conservation action and planning, and 2) educating community members in conservation issues, techniques and other relevant topics.
-With assistance from TSN staff and partners, each Cluster focuses on local conservation issues and plans to address those concerns through implemented action.
-Clusters also provides unique education opportunities through events, workshops, activities and online networking to share ideas, information, skills and resources to enable local groups to increase their capacity to care for local natural areas.
-Cluster partners, with support and input from TSN staff, determine the activities the Cluster will engage in.
-Clusters typically:
+3Cs have two main areas of focus: 1) on the ground conservation action and planning, and 2) educating community members in conservation issues, techniques and other relevant topics.
+With assistance from TSN staff and partners, each Collaborative Conservation Community focuses on local conservation issues and plans to address those concerns through implemented action.
+3Cs also provides unique education opportunities through events, workshops, activities and online networking to share ideas, information, skills and resources to enable local groups to increase their capacity to care for local natural areas.
+3C partners, with support and input from TSN staff, determine the activities the 3C will engage in.
+3Cs typically:

 - Develop conservation plans and implement real on-the-ground action

 - Hold workdays

 - Hold on-line discussion forums to learn from people who are experienced in natural areas protection